Whether you’re a…

 Or any other delivery professional…

-…you probably want to make your assignments (projects, products, services) successful by delivering them on time or budget or quality or I even exceed on these parameters.
+…you probably want to make your assignments (projects, products, services) successful by delivering them on some parameter of value, be it time or budget or quality.
+You may even want to exceed on these parameters.

 I’m a delivery coach and consultant.
 Currently I work for Microsoft as a Principal Project Manager.
 For the past 25 years I have helped people and companies deliver outcomes they want by managing or coaching their products and projects in various roles.
 I have been a developer, tester, project manager, delivery manager, portfolio manager, business person and a director.